rsdn/CodeJam/PerfTests/Docs/Intro.md

 7. Well, that's all.

 ## Ok, what is it? (longer one)

 The CodeJam.PerfTest framework is built on top of amazing [BenchmarkDotNet](https://github.com/PerfDotNet/BenchmarkDotNet), the best and most mature benchmarking framework for .Net.

-Of course, there are another decent solutions such as [NBench](https://github.com/petabridge/NBench) or [SimpleSpeedTester](https://github.com/theburningmonk/SimpleSpeedTester) (check [awesome-dot-net-performance list](https://github.com/adamsitnik/awesome-dot-net-performance#performance-measurement) by Adam Sitnik for more) but, well, BenchmarkDotNet is the best one.
+Of course, there are another decent solutions such as [NBench](https://github.com/petabridge/NBench) or [SimpleSpeedTester](https://github.com/theburningmonk/SimpleSpeedTester) (check [awesome-dot-net-performance](https://github.com/adamsitnik/awesome-dot-net-performance#performance-measurement) by Adam Sitnik for more) but, well, BenchmarkDotNet is the best one.
 Kudos to authors!

-As a benchmarking framewotk, CodeJam.PerfTests do not provide anything that BenchmarkDotNet cannot do.
+As a benchmarking framework, CodeJam.PerfTests do not provide anything that BenchmarkDotNet cannot do.
 However, as a testing framework it has some key features that other frameworks are missing:

-1. **Stable and comparable results.** The perftests are meant to ran constantly, with different settings, on different machines, different hardware, different OSes and so on.
-At the same time you do want to be able to compare current run results with previous ones.
-Even if previous run was performed in completely different environment.
+1. **Stable and comparable results.** Perftests are meant to be run constantly, on multiple machines, varying hardware, different OS and so on.
+At the same time you do want to be able to compare current run results with previous ones, even if previous run was performed in completely different environment.
 CodeJam.PerfTests uses relative timings (timings scaled to baseline method results) to ensure that.

 2. **Fast results.** In contrary to benchmarks (you'd rarely need dozen of them), it's normal to have tens or hundreds of perftests per project.
-This means the preftests had to be fast as you do not want to [wait for hours](https://twitter.com/jonskeet/status/735415336825192448) for the tests completion.
+This means perftests had to be fast as you do not want to [wait for hours](https://twitter.com/jonskeet/status/735415336825192448) for the tests completion.
 Current implementation provides accurate results in no more than *~2-3 seconds per small tests with 2-5 competing methods and 10-12 seconds for large perftests*~ with 20 methods in benchmark.

 3. **It just works: configuration.** In short, [benchmarking](http://blogs.microsoft.co.il/sasha/2012/06/22/micro-benchmarking-done-wrong-and-for-the-wrong-reasons/) [is](http://mattwarren.org/2014/09/19/the-art-of-benchmarking/) [hard](http://www.hanselman.com/blog/ProperBenchmarkingToDiagnoseAndSolveANETSerializationBottleneck.aspx).
 Benchmark.Net does [a huge amount of work undercover](http://benchmarkdotnet.org/HowItWorks.htm) to fight against various side-effects but its default configuration does not suit well for short-running perftests.
 CodeJam.PerfTests includes heavily-tuned presets for common use cases that provide comparable accuracy with a much faster test runs (*~only microbenchmarks are supported in preview version, memory and IO-related perftests coming soon~*) .
 Of course, you're still able to configure anything by yourself, we do not limit anything.

 4. **It just works: automation.** Writing correct perftest is very boring thing.
 You had to estimate the timings, run the test, update the limits, run in CI server, update the limits from CI server log and so on and so on.
 Repeat this for each perftest (remember, there're a hundreds of them usually) and the whole idea quickly becomes "heck it, I quit" thing.
-CodeJam.PerfTests automates this for you (it's an opt-in feature and is disabled by default).
+CodeJam.PerfTests fills limit annotations for you (it's an opt-in feature and is disabled by default).
 If perftest fails, the limits are adjusted, sources are updated with new limits and the test is run few more times to proof new limits are accurate.
 The same is performed if the test was failed during last run on CI server.

    > **WARNING**
    >